The Languages Faculty (including English as an Additional Language)

 All languages will study four key skills – reading, writing, speaking and listening.
 Lessons are designed to develop skills for success at GCSE, including translation, reading and communication strategies, and improving resilience and spontaneity.

 We subscribe to the Kerboodle resource bank and use these to support lessons across all years.
-At KS3, students follow the Allez course which has been approved by AQA as preparation for GCSE.
+At KS3, students follow the Allez course which has in preparation for GCSE.
 Lessons and resources are adapted and supplemented by work prepared by our teaching staff.
 At GCSE, lessons are supplemented by the OUP GCSE French coursebook, with access to Kerboodle interactive resources at both Higher and Foundation tiers.
 Students are also given the opportunity to interact with students at our French partner school, the Lycée Jean Moulin.

 - Year 7 – Personal details, introductions, family and friends, school, hobbies and local area, basic opinions.